autogluon/autogluon-bench/README.md

 ### Multimodal Benchmark

 For multimodal benchmarking, set the module to multimodal.
 Note that multimodal benchmarking directly calls the MultiModalPredictor, bypassing the extra layer of [AMLB](https://github.com/openml/automlbenchmark).
-Therefore, the required arguments are different from those for tabular.
+Therefore, the required arguments are different from those for tabular or timeseries.
 Please refer to the [sample multimodal local run configuration file](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/tabluar_local_configs.yaml).

 We also support customizations on benchmarking framework and datasets by providing `custom_resource_dir` and `custom_dataloader`.